-On December 28, 2018 the turbidity levels entering the City of Syracuse's intake exceeded the maximum allowable standard of 5 NTU due to high winds.
-Turbidity levels reached 5.94 NTU.
-The treatment technique violation was reported to the Onondaga County Health Department.
+One treatment technique violations (TTV) was recorded and reported to the Onondaga County Health Department in 2021.
+On November 12, the turbidity levels entering the City of Syracuse's intake exceeded the maximum allowable standard of 5 NTU due to high winds.
+Turbidity levels reached 10.73 NTU on Intake #1.
+The Intake was re-opened on November 14.
+There was no Turbidity Events in 2021.